NHDNUG/nhdnug.github.io/_posts/2016-12-15-web-components-and-dot-net-core.md

 meetup:             "236120033"
 ---

-Join us at Willie's Grill & Icehouse for Curtis Schlak's talk on Web Components & ASP.NET Core.
+While not our original plan, Curtis and NHDNUG members enjoyed dinner at Willie's Grill & Icehouse.
+Happy new year all!